getcarina/getcarina.com/_tutorials/docker-install-windows.md

 ```

 If you receive this output, your VM is not running on a Docker host.
 For instructions on how to fix this issue, perform the steps in [Set up a virtual environment with a Docker host](docs/tutorials/set-up-docker-machine).

+Lastly, Docker Toolbox may have have conflicts with some of your existing applications such as VirtualBox and Git Bash.
+For solutions on how to handle these conflicts, go to [Troubleshooting the Docker Toolbox setup on Windows](/_references/002-toubleshooting-windos-docker-vm-startup).

 ### Next step